 Even if you “say” you never want to retire you are at some point likely to want to do whatever it is you never want to stop doing and do it differently!

 Pensions are your future spending power.
 Its stored money or emergency for you to use when you don’t have an income anymore or a much-reduced one.

 You can try and live off only a state pension if you like.
 That’s about £9000 in the UK a year if you qualify for the full amount.
 Does that sound like a comfortable lifestyle for you?

-If it doesn’t, then maybe taking more interest in your workplace or personal pensions might be a good idea.
+If it doesn’t, it might be a good idea to take more interest in your workplace or personal pensions.

 As you get older, your needs and desires are likely to change

 You might well have a few highly active years.
-NO work and no kids around you are free to do all the things you were previously able to.
+NO work and no kids around you are free to do all the things you previously could.

-And then you are going to have the slow years when you can’t or don’t want to do that much.
+And then you will have the slow years when you can’t or don’t want to do that much.

 7. Create more streams of income.